earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## Legends and Scale Bars

-We can use the `ggsn` package to magically add a legend and a scale bar to our final map.
-We can also use this package to create a "blank" map background - removing all grid background elements.
+You can use the `ggsn` package to magically add a legend and a scale bar to your final map.
+You can also use this package to create a "blank" map background - removing all grid background elements.
 Let's give it a go.

-We can add a scale bar using the `scalebar()` function.
-Note that there is also a scalebar function in the raster package so we are explicitly telling `R` to use the function from the `ggsn` package using the syntax
+You can add a scale bar using the `scalebar()` function.
+Note that there is also a scalebar function in the raster package so you are explicitly telling `R` to use the function from the `ggsn` package using the syntax

 `ggsn::scalebar()`

 Also note that there is a bug in the `ggsn` package currently where the documentation tells us to use `dd2km = FALSE` for data not in geographic lat / long.
-However, for this to work, we need to simply omit the argument from function as follows:
+However, for this to work, you need to simply omit the argument from function as follows:

 For data in UTM meters:
 `ggsn::scalebar(data = sjer_roads_df, dist = .5, location = "bottomright")`